 Filled Map in Power BI

 Power BI Filled Maps fill the Map with colors based on the geological data that you provide.
-Let me show you how to Create a Filled Map with an example.
+Let me show you how to create a Filled Map and format options with an example.

 How to Create a Filled Map in Power BI